Viperxyzzz/COMP/README.md

 We were able to write a grammar that, along with semantic analysis, detects any Java-- language error, whether syntactic or semantic.

-We built a functional and structured AST that contains everything needed in the next phases, respecting every rule, like operator precedence.
+We built a functional and well-structured AST that contains everything needed in the next phases, respecting every rule, like operator precedence.

 **Falar sobre o q funciona no ollir e no jasmin.**